CoryG89/BigEvent/docs/javascript.md

 You can do both object-oriented and functional programming with JavaScript.

-To get started I would begin by reading over Mozilla's excellent [JavaScript Overview][mozilla-javascript-overview].
-The overview makes the distinction between core JavaScript (defined by the ECMAScript specification) and client-side extensions which allow JavaScript to interact with the browser and the host page's Document Object Model (DOM).
+To get started I would begin by reading over Mozilla's excellent [JavaScript Overview][mdn-javascript-overview].
+The MDN overview makes the distinction between core JavaScript (defined by the ECMAScript specification) and client-side extensions which allow JavaScript to interact with the browser and the host page's Document Object Model (DOM).
 The overview also makes